All sushi/sashimi calories & nutrition courtesy of sushifaq.com

 Is sashimi healthy?

-If you’re watching your carbs, sashimi is for you!
-It’s going to be lower in calories & carbs than traditional sushi, so you’ll likely find many more options that suit your diet.
+It’s going to be lower in calories & carbs than traditional rolls, so you’ll likely find many more options that suit your diet.

 I’m all for making your own decisions when it comes to diets.
 I always preach eating foods you enjoy, and I don’t believe that any foods should ever be called “bad.”

-That being said, if you’re dieting, you’re going to be looking for lower-calorie options, and it’s not secret that sashimi is the winner here.
+That being said, if you’re dieting, you’re going to be looking for lower-calorie options, and it’s no secret that sashimi is the winner here.
 Across the board, sashimi calories are going to be lower than sushi calories.

 While sushi calories are going to be higher than sashimi, you may find sushi more filling than sashimi.
 Sure, sashimi will provide you with more protein and fewer calories, but sushi is going to provide you with a bit more volume between the rice and cucumbers.